ferreiratiago/js-wtf/operators.md

 ### Why?
 By specification the addition operator either performs string concatenation or numeric addition.
 When one of the operands is a string, the engine converts the other operand to a string and returns the concatenation of both operands.
 In this case, because our left operand `'5'` is a string the final result is the concatenation of `'5'` and `String(3)`, i.e. `'53'`.

 On the other hand, the `-` operator performs subtraction on two operands of numeric type.
-When an operator is not of the type `Number` the engine will convert it into a number.
+When an operator is not of the type `Number` the engine converts it to a number.
 For that reason the string `'5'` is converted into the number `5` to which is subtracted `3`.
 The final result is the number `2`.

 ## Further Reading
 * [You Don't Know JS: Types & Grammar by Kyle Simpson](https://www.safaribooksonline.com/library/view/you-dont-know/9781491905159/ch04.html)